TG-Techie/strictly/README.md

 ```
 </details>
 <br/>
-This functionality was intentionally excluded to reduce runtime burden.
+This functionality was intentionally excluded to reduce run-time burden.
 Check this kind of error conventionally:

 ```python
 assert all([isinstance(num, int) for num in nums]), "the input must only contain 'int's"